Lecture 13: The Harmony of the Spheres:

 speeds for each planet.

-- Superior Planets are brightest at opposition.
+- Superior Planets are brighter at opposition, fainter at

 Any successful description of the Solar System must explain